Excellence at the Heart of Europe

 The Tyndall National Institute is one of the largest information and communications technology (ICT) hardware research centres in Europe.
 Tyndall was established in 2004 to bring together researchers from the former National Microelectronics Research Centre (NMRC), University College Cork (UCC) and Cork Institute of Technology (CIT).

 The institute specialises in research into photonics, electronics, materials and nanotechnologies, and their applications for life sciences, communications, power electronics and other industries.
-Research programmes range from theoretical modelling and design to novel material, nanotechnology, device processing and fabrication, packaging and integankration, plus novel systems incorporating these new devices.
+Research programmes range from theoretical modelling and design to novel materials, nanotechnology, device processing and fabrication, packaging and integration, plus novel systems incorporating these new devices.

-Tyndall employs more than 365 engineers and research scientists and has an operating budget of more than €30 million per annum.
+Tyndall employs more than 460 engineers and research scientists and has an operating budget of more than €30 million per annum.
 The research centres are supported by a strong theory, modelling and design centre, and a wafer fabrication facility with CMOS, III-V and MEMS capability.
 Many of Tyndall’s PhD graduates go on to pursue careers in industry and are respected for the quality of their research and development outputs.
-Currently Tyndall is host to 105 PhD students and 11 Masters students, with Intel sponsoring over 20 projects.
-Of particular note is the SFI-sponsored Strategic Research Cluster, called FORME or functional oxides and related materials for electronics, which Tyndall National Institute coordinates.
+Currently Tyndall is host to 120+ graduate students and many Tyndall graduates have gone on to pursue careers at Intel.

 European Collaborative Research

 The Intel Technology and Manufacturing Research Team in Ireland has engaged in the European Framework Programme (FP) for Collaborative Research since 2006.
-The team works with partners from throughout the European Union in the fields of nanotechnology and manufacturing, researching options for the new materials, materials characterisation and manufacturing-control activities that will fill and shape our factories in the future.
+The team works with partners from throughout the European Union in the fields of nanotechnology and manufacturing, researching options for the new materials, materials integration and characterization, next generation semiconductor process equipment, and manufacturing-control activities that will fill and shape our factories in the future.

-Projects include: the investigation of carbon nanotubes as a possible material for future manufacturing; the use of the electron’s ‘spin’ instead of ‘charge’ to carry computing information; and the use of light instead of ‘charge’ to increase the speed of data transfer between computer chips and boards.
-It’s all co-funded through the European Union’s FP for Research and Technological Development within the Co-operation and People programmes.
+Projects include: the investigation of carbon nanotubes as a possible material for future manufacturing; the use of the electron’s ‘spin’ instead of ‘charge’ to carry computing information; the use of light instead of ‘charge’ to increase the speed of data transfer between computer chips and boards; and the research and development of the next state-of-the-art processing equipment.
+This work is co-funded through the European Union’s previous FP and current H2020 programme for Excellent Science and Industrial Leadership.

 Research in Manufacturing